Case Interview Practice

 • Expense Ratio: Operating expenses divided by premiums earned.

-• Combined Ratio: Loss ratio plus expense ratio, indicating overall profitability.
+• Combined Ratio: Sum of loss and expense ratios, indicating overall profitability.

-• Retention Rate: Percentage of customers renewing policies.
+• Customer Retention Rate: Percentage of customers who renew their policies.

 Common mistakes